Wednesday, July 17, 2019

 -- Chelsea spent a lot of money on Tommy Lawton, but while his output was good, Chelsea did not do well with him and he only stayed a short time.
 He only made honorable mention.

--- Daniel Sturridge departed to Liverpool too early.
+-- Daniel Sturridge and Mason Mount departed to Liverpool and Manchester United too early in their careers.

 Formation